-Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorization System (ETIAS).
+Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

 Whilst Canadian citizens will continue to enjoy visa-free privileges, they will also need to apply for ETIAS, the new visa waiver for Europe.
-Once the grace period for ETIAS concludes, it will no longer be possible for Canadians to enter the Schengen Area using a passport alone
+Once the grace period for ETIAS comes to an end, it will no longer be possible for Canadians to enter the Schengen Area using a passport alone.

-Whilst this added security is of great benefit to travelers, some people may be concerned about how their details will be used and kept safe.
+Whilst this added safety is of great benefit to travellers, some people may be concerned about how their details will be used and kept safe.

 This article explains how and why personal information is gathered and the technology in place to ensure its safe access and storage.

 To complete the ETIAS registration process for Canadians, applicants are required to complete an online form.

 Unlike when applying for many visas, there is no need to provide paperwork in person at an embassy or consulate, nor attend an interview.
 Instead, just a few basic personal details and passport information is requested, including: